 Communication

-Amanda’s role is to provide a link and support between the Speech and Language Therapists, Class and Parents so everyone can work together on student’s communication.
+Selby’s role is to provide a link and support between the Speech and Language Therapists, Class and Parents so everyone can work together on student’s communication.

 At Regency High School we provide all students with universal speech and language support strategies these include: